 For some of us, winter is a time where we feel cold and unhappy.
 It’s gray outside, it’s hard to be excited about the cold and the lack of sunlight.
 And in times when we aren’t feeling our best, it is easy to be self-critical and start getting down on ourselves.
-For first year students who took part in recruitment for Greek life, that is a process that can rattle one’s self esteem – even if they got in to the organization of their choice.
+For first-year students who took part in recruitment for Greek life, that is a process that can rattle one’s self esteem – even if they got in to the organization of their choice.

 Maintaining a healthy sense of self-esteem is something many people struggle with.
 It can be especially hard for Wake Forest students, because they are surrounded by other very talented people who are smart, or artistic, or athletically gifted, or very beautiful, or whose lives seem like they are so easy.
 Or all of the above.

 It’s easy to make comparisons – what if your child thinks her roommate is the prettiest girl on campus?
 Or the smartest?
 Or is the smashingly popular lead in the new play at the University Theatre?
 Or has tons more friends?
 Or has parents with significantly more money?
-Or has the perfect boyfriend?
+Or has the perfect romantic partner?
 Your child might feel much less by comparison.

 College students can have unrealistic expectations of their peers – they think other students they see are always happy, always getting As in their classes, always popular, never struggling.
 This of course is not the case – we ALL have problems and struggles as well as successes.
 But if students measure themselves against an unrealistic perception of other people, it can cause them to feel bad about themselves.